Gastroparesis

 Botulinum toxin injections

-If you have severe gastroparesis then injecting botulinum toxin into the valve between your stomach and small intestine may be considered.
+For people with severe gastroparesis, injecting botulinum toxin into the valve between the stomach and small intestine may be considered.
 This relaxes the valve and keeps it open for a longer period of time so that food can pass through.

 Surgery

-Creating an opening between your stomach and small intestine (gastroenterostomy).
+Creating an opening between the stomach and small intestine (gastroenterostomy).
 A small tube (stent) is used to keep this connection open.

-Connecting your stomach directly to the second part of your small intestine, called the jejunum (gastrojejunostomy).
+Connecting the stomach directly to the second part of the small intestine, the jejunum (gastrojejunostomy).

-Some people may benefit from having an operation to insert a tube into the stomach through the tummy (abdomen).
-This tube can be opened at intervals to release gas and relieve bloating.
+Some people may benefit from having an operation to insert a tube into the stomach through the abdomen which can be opened at intervals to release gas and relieve bloating.

 Feeding tube

-If you have extremely severe gastroparesis that is not improved with any treatment, a feeding tube may be recommended.
+People with extremely severe gastroparesis that is not improved with any treatment may need a feeding tube.
 There are many different types of temporary and permanent feeding tube.

 A temporary feeding tube, called a nasojejunal tube, may be tried first.
-This delivers nutrients directly into your small intestine.
-A thin tube is passed through your nose, down your throat, through you stomach and into your gut (small intestine).
+This delivers nutrients directly into the small intestine.
+A thin tube is passed through the nose, down the oesophagus, through the stomach and into the gut (small intestine).

-A feeding tube can also be inserted into your bowel through a cut (incision) made in your tummy.
+A feeding tube can also be inserted into the bowel through a cut (incision) made in the abdomen.
 This is known as a jejunostomy.
-Liquid food can be delivered through the tube and straight to your bowel to be absorbed into your body without having to go through your stomach.
-This is similar to a percutaneous endoscopic gastrostomy (PEG) feeding tube, where the tube goes into your stomach, but a PEG would be pointless for gastroparesis because of the problem with your stomach not emptying properly, and so the tube has to go straight to your bowel for gastroparesis.
+Liquid food can be delivered through the tube and straight to the bowel to be absorbed into the body without having to go through the stomach.

 An alternative feeding method for severe gastroparesis is intravenous (parenteral) nutrition.
-This allows liquid nutrients to be delivered into your bloodstream through a catheter inserted into a large vein.
-This route of feeding would only be used if there is also a problem with your gut (small intestine) as well as gastroparesis.
+This allows liquid nutrients to be delivered into the bloodstream through a catheter inserted into a large vein.
+This route of feeding would only be used if there is also a problem with the gut (small intestine) as well as gastroparesis.

 Other treatments

 Other treatments which may be considered include gastric peroral endoscopy myotomy (G-POEM).
-A thin tube with a camera is inserted though your mouth and passed to your stomach.
-A muscle in your stomach is then cut, to help your stomach empty more easily.
+A thin tube with a camera is inserted though the mouth and passed to the stomach.
+A muscle in the stomach is then cut, to help the stomach empty more easily.

 Gastroparesis complications